 In order to provide the various products and one stop shopping service for customers, Poya International holds meetings on focused interview periodically.
 Simultaneously, Poya International enlarged the development of product classification with the thoughts close to female customers and lifestyle, processing the product optimization.
-For example, since the road running trend and travel trends are getting popular in Taiwan in recent years, Poya International introduced related products to save customers' time and cost.
-Simultaneously, Poya International also set up the specific area for such products in every branch.
+For example, since the road running trend and travel trend are getting popular in Taiwan in recent years, Poya International introduced related products to save customers' time and cost.
+Simultaneously, Poya